FanTasy-CriT/LOGIN_WIFI_ESPRIT/README.md

 REQUISITES:

 1. Python 3.0 and above

-2. selenium (can be downloaded using the coomand  : "pip install selenium")
+2. selenium (can be downloaded using the command  : "pip install selenium")

 3. Firefox

 INSTRUCTIONS: